They also keep the air clean inside a home by filtering out small debris.

-The same air is cycled through a house and unit over-and-over cooling or heating the air.
+The same air is cycled through a house and unit repeatedly, cooling or heating the air.

 During the air cycle, it passes through what is called the condenser and evaporator coil.